Thursday 14th May

 Eurovision: Come Together

-This will be a great show for the whole family to take part in and enjoy.
+A great show for the whole family to take part in and enjoy.

 'The British public will get the opportunity to take part in a live online vote to choose their all-time favourite Eurovision song from the past 64 years.
 This eclectic shortlist of songs have been selected by a panel of Eurovision experts and super-fans including Radio 2’s Ken Bruce, Eurovision semi-final commentators Rylan Clark-Neal and Scott Mills, former UK Eurovision acts SuRie and Nicki French, and uber-fans Mel Giedroyc and Radio 1’s Adele Roberts.